stjordanis/avalanche-testing/README.md

 In this implementation of Kurtosis, we have:
 * `NodeService` interface to represent the actions a test can take against a generic node exposing a staking socket and implementing the Kurtosis services.Service interface
-* `AvalancheService` interface to represent the actions a test can take against an avalanche-go client participating in the Avalanche network being tested
+* `AvalancheService` interface to represent the actions a test can take against an avalanchego client participating in the Avalanche network being tested
-* `AvalancheServiceInitializerCore` and `AvalancheServiceAvailabilityChecker` for instantiating avalanche-go clients in test networks
+* `AvalancheServiceInitializerCore` and `AvalancheServiceAvailabilityChecker` for instantiating avalanchego clients in test networks
-    * `AvalancheCertProvider` to allow controlling the cert that a avalanche-go node starts with, to allow for writing duplicate-node-ID tests
+    * `AvalancheCertProvider` to allow controlling the cert that a avalanchego node starts with, to allow for writing duplicate-node-ID tests
-* `TestAvalancheNetwork` to encapsulate a test Avalanche network of avalanche-go nodes of arbitrary size
+* `TestAvalancheNetwork` to encapsulate a test Avalanche network of avalanchego nodes of arbitrary size
 * Several tests
 * `AvalancheTestSuite` to contain all the tests Kurtosis can run
 * A `main.go` for running a controller Docker image under the `controller` package